 Refer to section 1252 to determine if there is ordinary income on the disposition of certain farmland for which deductions were allowed under sections 175 (soil and water conservation) and 182 (land clearing) (repealed).
-Skip line 29 if you dispose of such farmland during the 10th or later year after you acquired it.
+Skip line 27 if you dispose of such farmland during the 10th or later year after you acquired it.
 Gain from disposition of certain farmland is subject to ordinary income rules under section 1252 before being considered under section 1231 (Part I).

-When filling out line 29b, enter 100% of line 29a on line 29b, except as follows:
+When filling out line 27b, enter 100% of line 27a on line 27b, except as follows:

-- 80% if the farmland was disposed of within the 6th year after it was acquired.
+• 80% if the farmland was disposed of within

-- 60% if disposed of within the 7th year.
+the 6th year after it was acquired.60% if disposed of within the 7th year.

-- 40% if disposed of within the 8th year.
+40% if disposed of within the 7th year.

-- 20% if disposed of within the 9th year.
+20% if disposed of within the 9th year.

-Line 30-Section 1254 property.-If you had a gain on the disposition of oil, gas, or geothermal property placed in service before 1987, you must treat all or part of the gain as ordinary income.
-Include on line 24 of Form 4797 any depletion allowed (or allowable) in determining the adjusted basis of the property.
+Line 28.
+If you had a gain on the disposition of oil, gas, or geothermal property placed in service before 1987, you must treat all or part of the gain as ordinary income.
+Include on line 22 of Form 4797 any depletion allowed (or allowable) in determining the adjusted basis of the property.